Piers Nivans

 SLAM.

-His gloved hand struck the scarred tabletop, the impact rattling bottles and a solitary, neglected glass.
+His gloved hand struck the metal console, the impact rattling the monitors and breaking Chris’s trance.